dtx-company/shared-github-workflows/docs/workflows-deploy-DEPRECATED.md

-# shared-github-workflows
+# DEPRECATED Github Actions Deploy Workflows

-Reusable GitHub Actions workflows.
+Reusable GitHub Actions Workflows for deploys.

 ## [DEPRECATED] build-and-push-and-nonprod-release.yaml
 This workflow should be added to all services that wish to be continuously deployed to fc-services-stg and fc-services-preprod.